jahidulislamjahid/food-delivery/README.md

-# Adventura Travel Agency
+# Amar Ahar Food Delivery

-You can visit now, [Live Site link](https://adventura-5a2d2.web.app/home/).
+You can visit now, [Live Site link](https://fooddelivery-edf73.web.app/).

-## In this travel and tourism project:
+## In this Food Delivery Project:

-    -> Explore tourist places.
+    -> Explore Diferent Foods.
-    -> Know about that places in a nutshell.
+    -> Know about Different Foods From Different Taste.
-    -> You Can Book Your Desired Package With Few Clicks.
+    -> You Can Book Your Desired Foods With Few Clicks.
-    -> You can know about this tourism guides
+    -> You can know about Our Delivery Processes Easily.
     -> Contact with us if You need to know anything